Region is now in recovery mode.

 Drinking water information

 What's the go with drinking water across Tasman?
 For the majority, there are no issues with your drinking water and you don't need to boil or conserve it.
-However there are a few townships with boil water notices and two conserve water notices in place.
+However there are a few townships with boil water notices.

 Tapawera is the only council water supply currently on a temporary boil water notice, plus there are permanent boil water notices in place for Dovedale, Eighty Eight Valley and Redwoods 1 and 2.
-There are also conserve water notices in place for Eighty Eight Valley and Redwoods 1 (Golden Hills).
+Please note the Tapawera Boil water notice is likely to remain in place until 11 July.

 We also recommend that anyone who has been affected by flooding and has a private bore as their water supply, boil their water for the time being – especially if you are in the Motueka area.